12 Things You Shouldn't Tolerate In A Roommate, Because The Only Doormat Should Be The One In The Hall

 Passive-aggressive Post-It notes

-No grown-ass woman has time for passive aggression.
-It's true everyone is busy as hell and it can be tough to make schedules coordinate in a way to allow face-to-face time.
+No grown woman has time for passive aggression.
+It's true everyone is busy and it can be tough to make schedules coordinate in a way to allow face-to-face time.
 But!
 It's important to be upfront about issues before they build up into bigger things and threaten to get legit out of control.
 A good way to make something small explode is to discuss only via text or fridge notes.
 If your roommate has note tendencies, confront them and explain you'd much rather abandon egos for direct communication.
 However, keep in mind that if you're going to actually commit to this, you gotta also be ready to drop your own defensive impulses.
 This can happen, but it must go both ways.
 Should they keep up the notes or texts and avoid confrontation, try to get outta there.

 Borrowing your stuff without asking